apache/artemis-examples/examples/features/standard/security/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows how to configure and use security using ActiveMQ Artemis.
+This example shows how to configure and use security using Apache Artemis.

-With security properly configured, ActiveMQ Artemis can restrict client access to its resources, including connection creation, message sending/receiving, etc. This is done by configuring users and roles as well as permissions in the configuration files.
+With security properly configured, Apache Artemis can restrict client access to its resources, including connection creation, message sending/receiving, etc. This is done by configuring users and roles as well as permissions in the configuration files.

-ActiveMQ Artemis supports wild-card security configuration.
+Apache Artemis supports wild-card security configuration.
 This feature makes security configuration very flexible and enables fine-grained control over permissions in an efficient way.

-For a full description of how to configure security with ActiveMQ Artemis, please consult the user manual.
+For a full description of how to configure security with Apache Artemis, please consult the user manual.

 This example demonstrates how to configure users/roles, how to configure topics with proper permissions using wild-card expressions, and how they take effects in a simple program.